JAPANESE WORDS AND PHRASES

 Omakasi — Chef’s choice, usually used in sushi restaurants but can be used elsewhere.

-Onagi - This word means "the same".
+Onagi — A word that means "the same"

 Oshibori — Small, damp towels used to clean one’s hands before eating.

-Pumpkin — Kabocha pumpkin, a large, round green-skinned, orange-fleshed, winter squash.
+Pumpkin — Kabocha pumpkin, a large, round, green-skinned, orange-fleshed, winter squash.

 Ri — Unit of measurement: about 4 kilometers or 2.5 miles.